Frisco Station

 Growing city with streamlined permitting process aimed at supporting rapid development.
 Online portal for plan submittals.
 Requires geotechnical reports, structural PE stamp, special inspections for tilt-wall and PT work.
 Permit turnaround 12-18 business days typical.

-Typical Frisco Concrete Permit Requirements:
+Typical Frisco Commercial Permit Requirements:

 We coordinate all permitting and inspection logistics with the City of Frisco Development Services, ensuring your Frisco commercial concrete project stays on schedule and passes inspections on first submission.